eric-cade/ai-media-feed/README.md

 -mobile layout

--If you're new to open source, feel free to open a discussion or issue first.
+If you're new to open source, feel free to open a discussion or issue first.

 **License**